quattromani/HTML5-baseplate/README.md

 ## UPDATE:

 I decided to add some basic responsive aspects to the Baseplate.
-I included a cookie-cutter navigation example and set the '<aside>' to the right.
+I included a cookie-cutter navigation example and set the `<aside>` to the right.
 I'm really trying to keep the code to a minimum and not make assumptions about how this should be used, but I wanted the demo to have at least a <em>little</em> life to it.

 ### DEMO